yrtimiD/github-codewatchers/README.md

 GitHub Action which helps to send notification about specified changed files to these files owners.

-The action accepts push `from` and `to` commits and checks them agains CODEOWNERS file.
-If there are any matches - action outputs prepared notifications messages (with "`to`", "`subj`" and "`body`" fields) which can be send over any channel.
+The action accepts push `from` and `to` commits and checks them against .github/CODEWATCHERS file.
+If any commit has matched files - the action outputs array of watchers (as [GitHub API User](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user)) and commit (as [GitHub API Commit](https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#get-a-commit)) object.

 ## Local testing
 Prepare `.env` file in the repo root with next content (replace <xxx> placeholders with actual values):